A Survey on Code-Based Cryptography: Abstract

 \section{Abstract}

 The improvements on quantum technology are threatening our daily cybersecurity, as a capable quantum computer can break all currently employed asymmetric cryptosystems.
-In preparation for the quantum-era the National Institute of Standards and Technology (NIST) has initiated a standardization process for public-key encryption (PKE) schemes, key-encapsulation mechanisms (KEM) and digital signature schemes.
+In preparation for the quantum-era the National Institute of Standards and Technology (NIST) has initiated in 2016 a standardization process for public-key encryption (PKE) schemes, key-encapsulation mechanisms (KEM) and digital signature schemes.
+In 2023, NIST made an additional call for post-quantum signatures.
 With this chapter we aim at providing a survey on code-based cryptography, focusing on PKEs and signature schemes.
 We cover the main frameworks introduced in code-based cryptography and analyze their security assumptions.
 We provide the mathematical background in a lecture notes style, with the intention of reaching a wider audience.